SafetyCulture/jwt-authentication/docs/API.md

 <a name="Authenticator#validate"></a>
 ##authenticator.validate(jwtToken, callback)
+WARNING: This method is out of date and does not comply with the spec anymore.
+Validating JWT tokens will not work.

 Validates a jwt token.
 The public key used for validation is retrieved from the configured `publicKeyServer` based on the issuer of the token.